 - November – November sees the National Hunt party continue at Wetherby.
 The Peaked Cap & Pearls Raceday is followed up later in the month by a traditional, midweek National Hunt raceday.

 - December – December is filled with festive cheer at Wetherby.
 Christmas Cracker Saturday is an exciting event at the start of the month, while Boxing Day and December 27th play host to The Yorkshire Christmas Meeting.
-These meets are headlined by the Rowland Meyrick Handicap Chase and Castleford Chase respectively.
+These meets are headlined by the Rowland Meyrick Handicap Chase and Castleford Chase respectively – again two of the main chases held anywhere in the UK season.

 - January – Don’t pack away your festive attire on January 5th, as you’ll need it for Wetherby’s Christmas Jumper Raceday in mid-January.
 There is also a midweek raceday later in the month.